zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

     KSK.

 ### ERR-MULT-NSEC-1
 An NSEC zone.
-An extra NSEC record is returned.
+An extra NSEC record is returned on the NSEC3PARAM query.

 * Zone: err-mult-nsec-1.dnssec10.xa
   * An extra NSEC record is returned in the response to the NSEC3PARAM query.
     * The extra NSEC record has the same owner name, but different value in "Next Domain Name" field.
+  * RRSIG is recalculated.

+### ERR-MULT-NSEC-2
+An NSEC zone.
+An extra NSEC record is returned on the NSEC query.

+* Zone: err-mult-nsec-2.dnssec10.xa
+  * An extra NSEC record is returned in the response to the NSEC query.
+    * The extra NSEC record has the same owner name, but different value in "Type List" field.
   * RRSIG is recalculated.

 ### ERR-MULT-NSEC3-1